henryhale/dune/README.md

 For the MVP demo, consider a multi tab TODO app; `home`, `settings`, `new item form`, `items list`.
 Meta conversation commands like `help`, `confirm`, `repeat`, and `explain` are included.

+> [!INFO]
+>
+> This project is experimental.
+Thorough research on better standards and approaches is underway.

 ## Commands